getsolus/solus-site.github.io/content/blog/2015/01/2015-01-16-important-repo-changes/index.md

 Hello all!

-Please note that to accomodate a more stable development path in the future, we have had to alter the layout and position of our package repository.
+Please note that to accommodate a more stable development path in the future, we have had to alter the layout and position of our package repository.

 This means that if you download a current ISO, you will need to change the repositories post-install to ensure you continue to receive updates.